MultiSafepay/docs/content/payment-methods/request-to-pay.md

 > ⚠️ Availability
 >
-> Request to Pay is currently not available to new merchants.
-It is still supported for existing merchants.
+> Request to Pay is no longer available.

 | Supports | Details |
 |---|---|